 - Also, the fate of the other girls working at the lace shop.
 Not long ago, they were orphaned without families or close relatives to turn to.
 The Big Bad of the movie promised they would be well-cared for.
 Instead, they're abused and essentially enslaved by their bitter guardian.
 It's like the flipside of Madeline and her life with Miss Clavel.

 - The very first book and special, where Madeline wakes up crying in pain because of her appendix.
 It's every bit as upsetting as it is frightening to see a small child brought to tears as she is being rushed to the hospital.
 All her friends cry too as the doctor takes her away.

 - The special makes it worse, because before getting appendicitis, she feels tired and sits dolefully on the bench instead of skating.
 Also, when she's in hospital, the other girls go through a Heroic BSoD to the point where they can barely do anything.

 - In the episode Madeline and the Dog Show, the song "The Perfect Dog" actually caused the judges to break down and revert their decision to not let Genevieve participate in said show because she was a mutt.

-- The fact that Pepito's final voice actor, James Street, died in a crash in 2007.
-He was only 13.
+- The fact that Pepito's final voice actor, James Street, died in a skateboarding accident in 2007.
+He was only 13 years old.